DoubleCouponDay/Chunkus/README.md

 ## Building Requirements

-it has a Rust component and a C component.
+it has a C component, a CPP component, and a Rust component.

 Set the `VECTORIZER`, `TRAMPOLINE` and `CHANNELID` environment variables to the value of your two discord bot's secret tokens.